raoufkeskes/The-ultimate-Soccer-database-for-data-analysis-and-machine-learning/README.md

 # The-ultimate-Soccer-database-for-data-analysis-and-machine-learning

-a project given by Professor Ludovic Denoyer ( Sorbonne Unversity LIP6 ) It is my First real get-in-touch  ML project !
+a project given by Professor Ludovic Denoyer ( Sorbonne University LIP6 ) It is my First real get-in-touch  ML project !

 I've tried in through this project to analyse some interesting topics whithin soccer data